Tonfisch/TC-1128-Editor/README.md

 <img width="1696" height="1169" alt="grafik" src="https://github.com/user-attachments/assets/2a0c8bea-17d8-4389-8e76-b5a81720cb70" />

 Works with Tc 1128 and 1128X, 12 dB and 16 dB Version.
 Not all options are tested (i don´t have timecode/pinknoise)
 There are still some bugs.
+-Store as selected is broken

 Please report bugs in Disussions or Issues.
 ## License
 See [License](License.md)